A Comparative analysis of Layer-wise Representational Capacity in AR and Diffusion LLMs: Results

 \section{Results}

-\textit{Native dLLMs Enable Aggressive Layer Skipping.} Table~\ref{tab:model_comparison} and Figure~\ref{fig:layer-skip-flops} show that native diffusion LLMs are markedly more robust to layer skipping than autoregressive models.
-For LLaDA, skipping 6 layers (18.75\% FLOPs reduction) preserves 88.2--102.1\% of baseline performance across all evaluated tasks.
-Even at an 8-layer skip (25\% FLOPs reduction), performance retention remains high (62.7--91.8\%), placing LLaDA firmly in the favorable efficiency–quality regime (top right of Figure~\ref{fig:layer-skip-flops}).
+\textit{Native dLLMs Enable Aggressive Layer Skipping.} Table~\ref{tab:model_comparison} and Figure~\ref{fig:combined} show that native diffusion LLMs are markedly more robust to layer skipping than autoregressive models.
+For LLaDA, skipping 6 layers (18.75\% FLOPs reduction) preserves 93--97\% of baseline performance across GSM8K, MATH500, and MBPP, with HumanEval slightly lower at 83\%.
+Even at an 8-layer skip (25\% FLOPs reduction), performance retention remains high (60--94\%) , placing LLaDA firmly in the favorable efficiency--quality regime (top right of Figure~\ref{fig:layer-skip-flops}).

-In contrast, autoregressive models degrade rapidly under similar interventions.
-Qwen2.5 experiences severe performance collapse: skipping only 2 layers (7.14\% FLOPs reduction) reduces retention to 34.9--75.3\%, indicating that AR representations are tightly coupled and lack depth-wise redundancy.
-Notably, Dream‑7B—despite diffusion fine‑tuning—exhibits similar brittleness.
-At a 2-layer skip, Dream‑7B achieves only 60.5--81.4\% retention, closely tracking Qwen2.5 and substantially underperforming LLaDA (100--123.1\%).
-This provides strong evidence that autoregressive pre-training induces a persistent representational structure that diffusion objectives alone do not override, preventing the emergence of the coarse‑to‑fine hierarchy observed in native dLLMs.